 Question for us today: How might a common meal transform our small group meetings?

-2. They experienced repetition of contact.
+Lessons From the Early Church #2.
+They experienced repetition of contact.

 This is a sociological way of talking about how social capital is built through multiple, but short, interactions with one another.
 Today we often talk about the importance of the small group meeting and some even meet for up to three hours.
 But the group members don’t interact outside of the formal meetings.
 Deep connections also require interactions outside of the formal meetings.
 (By the way, I make this conclusion based on facts about how people interacted in the culture and how people lived in close proximity to one another.)